openbmc/bmcweb/DEVELOPING.md

 - At this point in time, the webserver sets a number of security flags in compile time options to prevent misuse.
-The specific flags and what optimization levels they are enabled at are documented in the CMakeLists.txt file.
+The specific flags and what optimization levels they are enabled at are documented in the meson.build file.
 - Exceptions are currently enabled for webserver builds, but their use is discouraged.
 Long term, the intent is to disable exceptions, so any use of